The extreme violence perpetrated against civilians during six years of war in Syria shows no sign of abating.

 - Reconstructive surgeryApply Reconstructive surgery filter (13)

-- Refugees and IDPsApply Refugees and IDPs filter (147)
+- Refugees and internally displaced peopleApply Refugees and internally displaced people filter (150)

 - Sexual violenceApply Sexual violence filter (3)